victorbaldin56/ParaCL/README.md

 Programming language.
 Project from K. Vladimirov's ([@tilir](https://github.com/tilir)) course at MIPT.

 ## Prerequisites
-To build you need the following installed:
+This project uses Conan package manager to handle dependencies.
+Before installing Conan you need following:
 * Git
 * CMake
-* Any C++ compiler supported by CMake
+* C++ compiler and `libstdc++` with at least C++17 support.
-* Boost
+These dependencies are not handled by Conan yet and also need to be installed via your system package manager:
 * Flex
 * Bison